dmbarbour/wikilon/docs/AwelonLang.md

 * evaluate before copy
 * evaluate final values

-This strategy is effectively call-by-need with a caveat that we assume we need anything you copy and anything in the final program output.
-Evaluation before copy resists introduction of rework.

-The motivation of those caveats is to avoid introducing rework in context of copied data or multiple references to a word.
+Evaluating the outer program before values gives us the greatest opportunity to drop values or annotate them with memoization or other features.
+Evaluation before copy resists introduction of rework without introducing need for memoization, and covers the common case.

-Annotations can tune evaluation with parallelism, memoization, staging, stowage, arity, fail-fast errors, etc..
-The `[A](eval)` annotation will force evaluation of `A` as if the block were about to be copied.
-This may be useful in context of profiling or to control memory resources in context of a loop constructing a large object.
+Annotations can tune evaluation, enabling developers to leverage parallelism, memoization, stowage, deferred computation, fail-fast errors, etc..
+The `[A](eval)` annotation will force 'immediate' evaluation of `A` as if the value were about to be copied.

-An Awelon dictionary could be evaluated by simply evaluating every definition.

 ## Named Values